kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_medical.md

   - Oak bark, leaves, and acorns.
 Boil for 2 or more hours.
 It won't taste good, but it will likely help.
   - Common plantain leaves.
 - Make a solution of a handful of ground charcoal in a cup of water.
 Drink a couple spoonfuls every few hours.
+  - If you ate something poisonous, drink charcoal and do not induce vomiting.

 ### Prevention
 - Boil water before drinking.